Water temperature in Piteå

 32.0°FAverage:

-As of now, in Piteå, the water temperature is 35.4°F. Swimming in water of this temperature is considered as extremely cold, and there's a substantial risk of hypothermia if exposed for more than a brief duration.
-Today's reading is 1.9°F higher than the average recorded on this particular day in recent years.
-The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast
+As of now, in Piteå, the water temperature is 73.7°F. It's safe to say that the water is comfortably warm for various water-related activities.
+Today's reading is 9.1°F higher than the average recorded on this particular day in recent years.
+Since yesterday, there was a noticeable increase in temperature.
+This indicates a warming trend over the past day.
+According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

 Today's water temperature closely matches the previous two weeks' average, indicating a stable trend.
 It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 36.4°F on 2015, while the historical minimum was 32.0°F on 2022.
+The maximum temperature recorded for this date was 73.7°F on 2025, while the historical minimum was 59.8°F on 2015.

 Daily water temperature in Piteå